Blog

 Where can you find a reliable tenancy agreement template?

-If you do choose to use a template, make sure it is from a trusted source, like GOV.UK.
+If you do choose to use a template, make sure it is from a trusted source, like the free Government provided Model Tenancy Agreement GOV.UK.

-Some landlords may choose to adapt or add clauses to tailor it to their property.
+Some landlords may choose to adapt or add clauses to tailor the contract to their property.
 If you are adding your own clauses, you may wish to seek legal advice.

 Added clauses that are not legally enforceable or considered fair may land you in trouble under Unfair Contract Terms legislation.